-- a) The improvement, or enhancement of: - i.
-Houghton churches - ii.
-Houghton Village Hall and field - iii.
-Houghton Recreation Field and facilities - iv.
-Village sports and children's facilities - b) Countryside access improvements in accordance with Policy EV4. - c) Traffic and parking management measures, including but not limited to measures that address local traffic congestion and parking problems near Houghton School and the Coop store. - d) Installation of communal electric vehicle charging points for visitors to the village and those residents whose house cannot have home charging for practical reasons. - e) Progressive enhancement of communication technology to follow evolving standards. - f) General community infrastructure improvements e.g. local energy generation.
+- a) The improvement, or enhancement of key facilities listed in Policy S1. - b) Countryside access improvements in accordance with Policy EV4. - c) Traffic and parking management measures, including but not limited to measures that address local traffic congestion and parking problems near the school, the Coop store, the recreation field and surrounding roads. - d) Installation of communal electric vehicle charging points for visitors to the village and those residents whose house cannot have home charging for practical reasons. - e) Progressive enhancement of communication technology to follow evolving standards. - f) General community infrastructure improvements e.g. local energy generation, sewage treatment capacity.